Cookie preferences

 Should you drive yourself in KL as a tourist?

 • Book your rental directly at https://www.mjadventuretravel.com with KLIA or KLIA2 pickup available.
 Direct booking confirms in minutes and skips platform fees.
-Reach our team on WhatsApp at +60 11-3151 9796 or email help@mjadventuretravel.com with travel dates, pickup point, and your arrival flight number — we will hold the right car for you and brief you on first-day driving when you collect.
+Reach our team on WhatsApp at +60 11-3151 9796 or email help@mjadventuretravel.com with travel dates, pickup point, and your arrival flight number.
+We will hold the right car for you and brief you on first-day driving when you collect.

 How hard is it to drive in Kuala Lumpur as a tourist?